 - Can you help us provide our middle schools students with the kinds of learning children have when their schools use the IPC?

 - Can you help us do interesting stuff please – to keep learning engaging for our middle school students?

 - Can you do this in a way that doesn’t make us change the entire structure of our school or the way we organise ourselves?

-So we responded with three solutions that became the crucial elements of the International Middle Years Curriculum:
+A study into the latest scientific research on the unique needs of the adolescent brain followed and we identified five needs that we wanted to address through the IMYC.
+So we responded with four solutions that became the crucial elements of the International Middle Years Curriculum: